YoursLtd/storefront-widgets/README.md

 # Storefront Widgets
 [WooCommerce](https://woocommerce.com) plugin for the [Storefront](https://wordpress.org/themes/storefront/) theme that creates various sidebar areas for plugging in content.

+## Why?
+[Storefront](https://wordpress.org/themes/storefront/) lacks widgets for various customization abilities.
+This plugin just adds things you'd expect to see in [Storefront](https://wordpress.org/themes/storefront/) out of the box.

 ## Contents

 The Storefront Widgets plugin includes the following files: